A. Philip Randolph: Civil rights leader

-Buoyed by these successes, Randolph and other activists continued to press for the rights of African Americans.
-In 1947, Randolph, along with colleague Grant Reynolds, renewed efforts to end discrimination in the armed services, forming the Committee Against Jim Crow in Military Service, later renamed the League for Non-Violent Civil disobedience.
-When President Truman asked Congress for a peacetime draft law, Randolph urged young black men to refuse to register.
-Since Truman was vulnerable to defeat in 1948 and needed the support of the growing black population in northern states, he eventually capitulated.
-On July 26, 1948, President Harry S. Truman abolished racial segregation in the armed forces through Executive Order 9981.
+Randolph and other activists continued to press for African Americans' rights.
+In 1947, Randolph and Grant Reynolds renewed efforts to end discrimination in the armed services, forming the Committee Against Jim Crow in Military Service, later renamed the League for Non-Violent Civil disobedience.
+When President Harry S. Truman asked Congress for a peacetime draft law, Randolph urged young black men to refuse to register.
+Truman was vulnerable to defeat in 1948 and needed the support of the growing black population in northern states, and he capitulated.
+On July 26, 1948, Truman began ending racial segregation in the armed forces with Executive Order 9981.

-In 1950, along with Roy Wilkins, Executive Secretary of the NAACP, and, Arnold Aronson, a leader of the National Jewish Community Relations Advisory Council, Randolph founded the Leadership Conference on Civil Rights (LCCR).
-LCCR has been a major civil rights coalition.
+In 1950, along with NAACP Executive Secretary Roy Wilkins and National Jewish Community Relations Advisory Council leader Arnold Aronson, Randolph founded the Leadership Conference on Civil Rights (LCCR), which became a major civil rights coalition.
 It coordinated a national legislative campaign on behalf of every major civil rights law since 1957.

-Randolph and Rustin also formed an important alliance with Martin Luther King Jr. In 1957, when schools in the south resisted school integration following Brown v.
-Board of Education, Randolph organized the Prayer Pilgrimage for Freedom with Martin Luther King Jr. In 1958 and 1959, Randolph organized Youth Marches for Integrated Schools in Washington, D.C.
-At the same time, he arranged for Rustin to teach King how to organize peaceful demonstrations in Alabama and to form alliances with progressive whites.
-The protests directed by James Bevel in cities such as Birmingham and Montgomery provoked a violent backlash by police and the local Ku Klux Klan throughout the summer of 1963, which was captured on television and broadcast throughout the nation and the world.
-Rustin later remarked that Birmingham "was one of television's finest hours.
-Evening after evening, television brought into the living-rooms of America the violence, brutality, stupidity, and ugliness of {police commissioner} Eugene "Bull" Connor's effort to maintain racial segregation."
-Partly as a result of the violent spectacle in Birmingham, which was becoming an international embarrassment, the Kennedy administration drafted civil rights legislation aimed at ending Jim Crow once and for all.
+Randolph and Rustin also formed an important alliance with Martin Luther King Jr. in 1957, when schools in the south resisted school integration after Brown v.
+Board of Education.
+Randolph and King organized the Prayer Pilgrimage for Freedom.
+In 1958 and 1959, Randolph organized Youth Marches for Integrated Schools in Washington, D.C.
+At the same time, he arranged for Rustin to teach King to organize peaceful demonstrations in Alabama and form alliances with progressive whites.
+The protests, directed by James Bevel in cities such as Birmingham and Montgomery, provoked violent backlash by police and the local Ku Klux Klan in 1963, which was captured on television and broadcast worldwide.
+Rustin later said that Birmingham "was one of television's finest hours.
+Evening after evening, television brought into the living-rooms of America the violence, brutality, stupidity, and ugliness of [police commissioner] Eugene "Bull" Connor's effort to maintain racial segregation."
+Partly as a result of the violent spectacle in Birmingham, which was becoming an international embarrassment, the Kennedy administration drafted civil rights legislation aimed at ending Jim Crow.

-Randolph finally realized his vision for a March on Washington for Jobs and Freedom on August 28, 1963, which attracted between 200,000 and 300,000 to the nation's capital.
-The rally is often remembered as the high-point of the Civil Rights Movement, and it did help keep the issue in the public consciousness.
-However, when President Kennedy was assassinated three months later, Civil Rights legislation was stalled in the Senate.
-It was not until the following year, under President Lyndon B. Johnson, that the Civil Rights Act was finally passed.
-In 1965, the Voting Rights Act was passed.
-Although King and Bevel rightly deserve great credit for these legislative victories, the importance of Randolph's contributions to the Civil Rights Movement is large.
+Randolph finally realized his vision for a March on Washington for Jobs and Freedom on August 28, 1963.
+It attracted between 200,000 and 300,000 to the nation's capital.
+The rally is often remembered as the high point of the Civil Rights Movement, and it did help keep the issue in the public consciousness.
+But when President Kennedy was assassinated three months later, civil rights legislation stalled in the Senate.
+In 1964, under President Lyndon B. Johnson, the Civil Rights Act finally passed.
+In 1965, the Voting Rights Act passed.
+King and Bevel deserve great credit for these legislative victories, but the importance of Randolph's contributions to the Civil Rights Movement is large.